dribdat/docs/docs/trouble.md

 ## Cannot upgrade database

 In local deployment, you will need to upgrade the database using `./manage.py db upgrade`.
 On Heroku, a deployment process called **Release** runs automatically.
+A handy parameter is `--sql` which shows just the SQL code you can also apply manually to fix your database.

 If you get errors like *ERROR [alembic.env] Can't locate revision identified by 'aa969b4f9f51'*, your migration history is out of sync.
 You can set `FORCE_MIGRATE` to 1 when you run releases, however changes to the column sizes and other schema details will not be deployed.
 Instead, it is better to verify the latest schema specifications in the `migrations` folder, fix anything that is out of sync, and then update the alembic version, e.g.: